zopefoundation/zc.recipe.rhrc/src/zc/recipe/rhrc/README.txt

 reverese order.
 This isn't so important in a case like this, but would be more important if a later script depended on an earlier one.

-In addition to the zoperc script, we got scripts for each instance:
+In addition to the zoperc script, we got scripts for the instance with the run-script option:

     >>> ls(demo)
+    -  instance2
     -  zoperc
     -  zoperc-instance1
-    -  zoperc-instance2

     >>> cat(demo, 'zoperc-instance1')
     #!/bin/sh